ImmutableOctet/sonicgba/Name_Dictionary.md

-This file contains a dictionary of internal names, and what actual enemy they represent.
+This file contains a dictionary of internal names, and what they actually represent.

 ## Enemy Names
 [![](http://info.sonicretro.org/images/3/33/Mirror-spr.png)](http://info.sonicretro.org/Mirror) Mirror = Mira